Lady Frances Balfour: Family and early life

 In 1879, she married Eustace Balfour, a London-based Scottish architect.
-Eustace's uncle, Lord Salisbury, had served three terms as Britain's prime minister.
+Eustace's uncle, Robert Gascoyne-Cecil, 3rd Marquess of Salisbury, had served three terms as Britain's prime minister.
 Her brother-in-law, Arthur Balfour, was also a Conservative British prime minister from 1902 to 1905.
-However, in opposition to the Conservative politics of her husband's family, Balfour, along with both her parents, supported Liberal statesman William Gladstone and his government when she was a young woman.
-Lady Frances Balfour and her husband never overcame these political differences and spent less and less time together.
+However, in opposition to the Conservative politics of her husband's family, Balfour, along with both her parents, supported Liberal statesman William Ewart Gladstone and his government when she was a young woman.
+Lady Balfour and her husband never overcame these political differences and spent less and less time together.
+Hartley wrote that theirs was "not a particularly happy marriage."
+Despite this, the Balfours had five children: